 When it comes to geofencing marketing, there are several targeting techniques that you can implement.
 For instance, content targeting can be an effective tool for targeted keyword searches.
 If your business website features SEO-friendly content, geofencing advertising will help you attract and bring in more customers.

 Context targeting is also an effective marketing tool to help advertise your business content among customers.
 Through context targeting, you can feature your business ad beside relevant website content to bring in interested customers.
-Thus, applying different targeting techniques can help enhance the success rate of your geofencing advertising strategy.
+Thus, applying different targeting techniques can help enhance and evaluate your cost per thousand (CPM) and the overall success rate of your geofencing advertising strategy.

 6. Respect Privacy

 With great power comes great responsibility, so when you have the power to track customers’ location, it’s also your responsibility to respect their privacy.
-Make sure that no third party can access the location data of your target customers.
+Ensure that no third party can access the location data of your target customers.

-Also, let your customers know that you have information about their locations to maintain absolute transparency.
-In that way, customers can trust your services and are more likely to return in the future.
+Also, let your customers know you have information about their locations to maintain absolute transparency.
+That way, customers can trust your services and are more likely to return.

 Online Marketing Tools: Geofencing

-However, if you’re new to the digital marketing world, you might require professional assistance to set up geofencing.
-If you need any assistance setting up geofencing marketing or location services, don’t hesitate to contact the team at sitecentre®.
+However, if you’re new to the online marketing world, you might require professional assistance to set up geofencing.
+If you need assistance setting-up geofencing marketing or location services, don’t hesitate to contact the team at sitecentre®.
 We can also help you collect data, identify your target market, and manage mobile advertisements.
 Let us know how we can help!

-After going through our guide and geofencing marketing tips, we hope you have a better perspective of how geofencing works and what are its significant benefits.
+After going through our guide and geofencing marketing tips, we hope you have a better perspective of how geofencing works and the significant benefits of geofencing marketing.